 The author thanks an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-Previous work of the author contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article [10].
+The author is also grateful to Jisoo Hwang for her valuable comments on the update of the literature.
+Previous work of the author contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article [11].
+Version 2 of the article updates the figures, includes new evidence that the mechanisms behind the demand for children may be different for high-income countries, and adds new "Key references" [1], [10], [14] Further reading.